Fast Graphlet Transform of Sparse Graphs: Graphlet transform: problem description

 The {\em graphlet transform} of graph $G$ refers to the mapping $f$ of $G$ to the field of graphlet frequency vectors over $V$,

 The vector field encodes the topological and statistical information of the graph.
 The transform is orbit-invariant, i.e., for $u$ and $v$ on the same orbit, $f(u)=f(v)$.
-It is graph invariant, i.e., for isomorphic graphs $G$ and $G'$, $G\simeq G'$, $f(G) = f(G')$.
-In this paper we introduce how we make the transform fast.
+It is graph invariant, i.e., for isomorphic graphs $G$ and $G'$, $f(G) = f(G')$.
+We introduce how we can make this transform fast.

 Consider first the coding capacity.
 The dictionary $\Sigma_{2} = \{ \sigma_{0}, \sigma_{1} \}$ is the minimal.
 It limits the network analysis to the ordinary degree distributions, types, correlations and models~\cite{barabasi2016,newman2011,posfai2013}.
 The dictionary $\Sigma_{5}$, a sub-dictionary of $\Sigma_{16}$, already offers much greater coding capacity.
-We address and answer an additional, interesting question -- how the computation complexity changes with the choice of the coding elements.
+We answer an additional, interesting question -- how the computation complexity changes with the coding element selection.